Ssauw/Ethical-Hacking/README.md

 I'd like to sincerely thank Julien Garnier with whom I'd never be who I am today.
 He's a passionate and really nice person and not to mention a really great Hacker.
 He's the only one who took care of me and showed me the road to Hacking.
 He's my professor and mentor in security and I have many things to learn from him.

 I'd also like to thank my girlfriend who made me realize how much I was wasting my time on video games and so made me more assiduous on my work.
 That was the real trigger for me to grow up about work.

+Last but not least, how can't I thank every single person who contributes to Cybersecurity and computer science.
+This community is based on sharing knowledge and pushing the limits.
+This an amazing job area with passionates people and that is what makes computer science incredible.